UniversalTourist/hazelsinki/hazelsinki2025/content/about.md

   </div>

   <div style="flex: 2; min-width: 250px;">
-    <p>🎉I’m also deeply involved in building inclusive tech spaces.</p>
-    <p>I organize events for R-Ladies Helsinki, a local community focused on supporting gender diversity in R and data science.
+    <p>I’m also deeply involved in building inclusive tech spaces.
+I organize events for R-Ladies Helsinki, a local community focused on supporting gender diversity in R and data science.
 Before that, I was the founder and organizer of R-Ladies Istanbul, which I led for three amazing years.</p>
   </div>